 Have your say on an EIS

-All stakeholders, interested organisations and the public are invited to have their say during the draft terms of reference (TOR) and environmental impact statement (EIS) public notification periods.
+All stakeholders, interested organisations and the public are invited to have their say during the environmental impact statement (EIS) public notification period.

 Who are affected and interested persons for an EIS project?